Love the Church

 What does Church mean?

 The word ‘Church’ means different things to different people.
-For some it is a building, for others it an organisation, for others it is the Mystical Body.
+For some it is a building, for others it is an organisation, for others it is the Mystical Body.
 Sadly, for many it is a concept, an external thing that they think about and react to in different ways.
-In reality it is an entity we can only appreciate properly when we see it as a life-force of which we are a member not a spectator.
-It can only be understood from within, or sensed by those seeking truth.

 Spectators often marvel at the way the Church keeps going when its members show such weakness and sinfulness.
 That is because they are unaware of the life-force and how it operates.
 It is in fact the Holy Spirit of God who enters the hearts of believers and joins them to Christ.
 By definition, they are sinners.
 The question should be not ‘why does the Church have sinful members?’ but ‘are its member generally growing in goodness’?
 Also you might ask ‘is the progression of the Church in the story of sinful humanity a force for good or for destruction?’

-The Church’s enemies orchestrate a noisy cataloguing of the failures and vices of Church members, but they are silent about the vastly greater picture of successes and saints, and the Church organisations which have influenced the development of humanity.
-We must not be silent about those great lives and efforts of holy people.
-Neither must we be ignorant of the way in which the Spirit has drawn these people into the life-force of God.
-To know history is to be Catholic.
+The Church’s enemies orchestrate a noisy cataloguing of the failures and vices of Church members, but they are silent about the vastly greater picture of successes, and saints, and Church organisations which have contributed to the development of humanity.

 What is Holiness?

-The Family of God
+The Family of God - the Communion of Saints

 In many of today’s film dramas we hear the phrase ‘he’s family’, ‘she’s family’.
 Indeed it is often implied that this is the deepest value of humanity, and needs no explaining.
 Blood relationship needs no theorising; it is obvious and universally felt.
 Look at how adopted people often yearn to meet their biological relatives.
 What is not so obvious is the deep family bond within the Body of Christ, his Church.

-Also they drew a great distinction between themselves and the non-believers; they were a highly motivated minority.
+At the same time, they drew a great distinction between themselves and the non-believers; they were a highly motivated minority.
 This sense of separateness was strengthened by the belief in the first century of the Church that Christ was returning imminently, and they had to salvage as many souls as possible before the end of the world and the final judgment.
-That changed dramatically when Christianity was adopted as the official religion of the Roman Empire, and almost everyone joined the Church.
-The deep sense of identity gradually shifted to being attached to a nation that recognised itself to be ‘Christian’, or an organisation within a nation they called ‘the Church’.
+The sense of family changed dramatically when Christianity was adopted as the official religion of the Roman Empire, and almost everyone joined the Church.

 God allowed this huge shift in the Christian sense of identity.
 In a way, it may have been in order to face us with the question of ‘how are all mankind involved in salvation, not just a chosen few?’
-It has taken many centuries for this question mark to become clear.
-God wishes all people to be saved, that is to choose the path of journeying into God.
+It has taken many centuries for this question to become clear.
+God wishes all people to be saved; that is to choose the path of journeying into God.
 We will only discover the answer to this great question of the salvation of all if we deepen our sense of the way the Family of God operates.

 The deeper ties